 Gunk can build up, metals can erode, and mold can grow.
 Also, heavy machinery can break the drainage grates causing safety concerns.
 You should make drainage cleaning part of your daily cleaning goals, especially if there’s a high risk of contamination, bacteria growth, or chemical exposure.

 Additionally, to make cleaning easier, it could be time for an upgrade.
 A lot of facilities are moving towards the industrial trench drain versus the standard grate drains.
 People are making the switch because grate drains are heavy and difficult to clean, and often corrode over time.
-Trench drains, on the other hand, are cylindrical, generally made of stainless steel, and there’s no grate to remove.
+A pre sloped trench drain, on the other hand, are cylindrical, generally made of stainless steel, and there’s no grate to remove.
 Cleaning trench drains just requires running a brush through the body of the drain.
 So, no heavy grate to lift beforehand, plus the stainless steel makes it durable.

 Work on Inventory Management